pvharmo/blog-jean-mercier/content/posts/the-hummingbird-project.md

 # THE BIG PICTURE

-We have mentioned time as a unifying element, as the elephant behind the film and it is an unavoidable element of the film, even in its title.
+We have mentioned time as a unifying element, as the elephant behind the film, and it is an unavoidable element of the film, even in its title.

 But, in looking for the big picture, we are led to look at our conception of time as part of other contemporary developments.